robbert-vdh/yabridge/README.md

 - Document what this has been tested on and what does or does not work.
 - Document wine32 support.
 - Swap out msgpack for bitsery and update the architecture section.
+- Forward audio events.
+- Forward host callback calls back to the native VST host.
+- Forward the values from the Windows VST plugin's `AEffect` struct.
 - Add proper debugging support activated using an environment variable.
   - Write all stdout and stderr output from the plugin to a temporary file so it can be inspected when using a host such as Bitwig that hides this by